EZClapLife/EZClapLife/README.md

-- 👋 Hi, I’m @Shepherd
+- 👋 Hi, I’m @EZClapLife
 - 👀 I’m interested in ...
 Fivem Server Development
 - 🌱 I’m currently learning ...
 More
 - 💞️ I’m looking to collaborate on ...
 Fivem Development
 - 📫 How to reach me ...
-Discord Shepherd#7633
+Discord EZClapLife#7633

 <!---
 ShepherdHere/ShepherdHere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.